Legal / Crime

 Source: Advice Now

 This link gives basic information on the different courts that deal with criminal proceedings.
-Has further links covering what happens in court and who's who.
+There are further links covering what happens in court and who's who.

 Source: Victim Support